 An example of practicing logical thought in order to work through rejection would be to consider that interest, desire, and fondness for other humans can be experienced on multiple occasions during a lifetime.
 There is an abundance of love opportunities and possibilities between humans simply because there are so many of us.
 It is also logical to consider that all relationships have challenges and conflicts, and that the “good feelings” that arise when relationships are being pursued do not last (the honeymoon ends).
 These kinds of facts can be hard to keep in mind when feelings like rejection are being experienced, although they can also help keep you wise when you may otherwise make unwise decisions.

 If you are reading this article and have struggled with rejection as part of your BPD, I hope you can see the potential for working through the difficulty and remaining wise/stable.
-I have had to do it myself as well, and while it wasn’t necessarily easy to do, it was possible.
+I have had to do it myself as well, and while it wasn’t necessarily easy to do, it was in fact possible.
 Indeed, working through life (even with strong emotions) becomes possible when you learn more about yourself and your condition and what you can do to help yourself.
 Believe it or not, the benefits of emotional sensitivity can definitely outweigh the costs when you are working towards being an effective emotional manager.